learning-zone/sql-basics/README.md

 ANSWER: a) Tablespace

-#### To create a table name Customer having fields Cust-name, Cust_address from the table Employee and Customer table should not be populated with any record from Employee table which of the following query will be correct?
+## Q. To create a table name Customer having fields Cust-name, Cust_address from the table Employee and Customer table should not be populated with any record from Employee table which of the following query will be correct?

 a) Create table Customer (Cust-name, Cust_address) As Select emp_name, emp_address from Employee;
 b) Create table Customer (Cust-name, Cust_address) As Select emp_name, emp_address from Employee 1=1;